femelo/skill-ovos-stability-ai/README.md

 ## Configuration

-Under skill settings you can tweak some parameters for Stabilit AI API.
+Under skill settings you can tweak some parameters for Stability AI API.

 | Option          | Value                                                                  | Description                                                   |
 | --------------- | ---------------------------------------------------------------------- | ---------------------------------------                       |